rgwood/ReiTunes/reitunes/SONOS_DIRECT_CONTROL.md

 The next useful work is:

 1. Subscribe to playback metadata and session events.
-2. Add remote skip controls.
-3. Refresh an active Cloud Queue when the ReiTunes queue changes.
+2. Refresh an active Cloud Queue when the ReiTunes queue changes.

 The queue sends direct `mediaUrl` values, which the Cloud Queue API supports as an alternative to Sonos music object IDs.
 The media URLs do not use the Cloud Queue bearer token; that token only protects the queue metadata endpoints.